 Highly religious communities – by their nature placing a premium on congregating for prayer and other rites, on tradition uninterrupted and on faith – have been especially vulnerable to the spread of the novel coronavirus, and to resisting the perceived dictates of secular authorities.
 Certain religious groups, including Catholics and fervently observant Jews, have gone to court to fight, of late successfully, against curbs on gatherings for prayer.
 National media have shown some hassidic Jews continuing to gather in large numbers for weddings, schooling and eminent rabbis’ funerals.
 These episodes, though not reflecting the entirety of a large and diverse population – and not necessarily implying the absence of any health precautions – do indicate a suspicion of anti-religious (or specifically anti-Jewish) tendencies by some in government.
 This outlook is the product of long and difficult historical experience, and is also borne of a sense that in some places gyms and bars have been subjected to less scrutiny and regulation than synagogues and other places of worship.

 Of course, ultimately nothing can condone reckless behavior that endangers the collective well-being.
-Scenes of fundamentalists – of whatever stripe – completely flouting public health guidance are deplorable.
+Scenes of crowds – of whatever stripe – completely flouting public health guidance are deplorable.

 But what does Judaism itself have to say about exceptional circumstances like those we have confronted over the past year?